sentinel-hub/custom-scripts/landsat-4-5-tm/variations_water_level_lakes/README.md

 ## Description of representative images

-Image of Mar Chiquita Lake (C—rdoba, Argentina) processed by the script in the dates between 2003 and 2011.
-In this timespan the lake underwent a considerable decreasment of his water level.
-Notice in red, yellow and white the decreasement of the water levels at each particular date (t1, t2 and t3).
+Image of Mar Chiquita Lake (C—rdoba, Argentina) between 2003 and 2011.
+In this timespan the lake underwent a considerable water level decrease.
+Notice in red, yellow and white the decrease of water levels at each particular date (t1, t2 and t3).

 ![Mar Chiquita Lake](fig/fig1.png)

-Image of Mar Chiquita Lake (C—rdoba, Argentina) processed by the script in the dates between 1990 and 1996.
-In this timespan, initially the lake increased his water level (between t1 and t2) and then decreased his water level (between t2 and t3).
-This difference is displayed in the area in green color.
+Image of Mar Chiquita Lake (C—rdoba, Argentina) between 1990 and 1996.
+In this timespan, initially the water level increased (between t1 and t2), then decreased (between t2 and t3).
+This difference is displayed in green color.

 ![Mar Chiquita Lake](fig/fig2.png)

 Output image for dates between 2003 and 2011.
-In this timespan, Mar Chiquita Lake (C—rdoba, Argentina) underwent a decreasment of his water level.
-Notice the differents changes in the water level of the wetlands, diplayed in red, yellow and green between this dates (t1, t2 and t3).
+In this timespan, Mar Chiquita Lake (C—rdoba, Argentina) underwent a water level decrease.
+Notice the changes in water level diplayed in red, yellow and green between the three dates (t1, t2 and t3).

 ![Mar Chiquita Lake](fig/fig3.png)

 Output image for dates between 1990 and 1996.
-In this timespan, initially Mar Chiquita Lake (C—rdoba, Argentina) increased his water level (between t1 and t2) and then decreased his water level (t2 and t3).
+In this timespan, initially Mar Chiquita Lake (C—rdoba, Argentina) water level increased (between t1 and t2) and then decreased (t2 and t3).
 Notice the green area corresponding to this behaviour.

 ![Mar Chiquita Lake](fig/fig4.png)

-Image of Quillcay catchment (Cordillera Blanca, Peru) processed by the script in the dates between 1990 and 2010.
+Image of Quillcay catchment (Cordillera Blanca, Peru) between 1990 and 2010.
 Notice the spatio-temporal variation of the water level of Palcacocha, Cuchillacocha and Tullparaju Lakes, according to the differents colors.

 ![Mar Chiquita Lake](fig/fig5.png)